-The Commission is seeking views on matters, including the main regulatory or supervisory obstacles (stemming from both EU and national law) to the deployment of DLT solutions in the financial sector.
-The deadline for responses is 15 June 2017.
+The Commission is seeking views on matters including the main regulatory or supervisory obstacles (stemming from both EU and national law) to the deployment of DLT solutions in the financial sector.
+The deadline for responses is June 15, 2017.

-The full consultation paper is available here:
+The full consultation paper is available at:

-https://ec.europa.eu/info/sites/info/files/2017-fintech-consultation-document_en_0.pdf
+https://ec.europa.eu/info/sites/info/files/2017-fintech-consultation-document en 0.pdf